andraugust/andraugust.github.io/notebook/airbus.md

 <center><img src="../airbus/train_image_masks.png"></center>
 <br />

-Some ships are large and distinguishable like in the first column but others are really small and harder to detect, like the last column.
+Some ships are large and distinguishable, like the first column, but others are really small and harder to detect, like the last column.
 Some ships are _very_ close together, making them hard to distinguish, even when zoomed in:
 <br />
 <center><img src="../airbus/train_image_masks_closeup.png"></center>
 <br />

 Some images have one ship while others have multiple.
-What's the distribution over ships per image, given there are ships?
+What's the distribution over ships per image (given there are ships)?
 ```python
 ship_counts = [len(item[1]) for item in rle_dict.items()]
 max_ships = max(ship_counts)